To help get you to the right website, please choose one of the options below

 -

-Divestment – the selling of shares in companies based on ESG concerns.
+Divestment – the selling of company shares (or other assets) as a result of environmental, social or governance concerns.
 This is often considered the ultimate shareholder sanction if a company’s management fails to respond to other pressures to improve its ESG credentials (such as engagement).

 E